-So he placed the old roof on top of the barn, but we did have to replace the metal.
+He placed the old roof on top of the barn, but we did have to replace the metal.
 We have a carport factory in our area that sells metal roofing for very little money.
-My husband had purchased some metal not long before when he was building our wood shed.
+My husband had purchased some metal not long before when he was building our woodshed.
 The scraps were used as the roof for the goat barn.

 5. Insulate the Goat Cabin